zyang37/Fault-Tolerance-Distributed-DNN-Training/README.md

 # Updates & Notes

 **[TODOs]**
-- [ ] Make a sequnatil version of the DDP program.
+- [x] Make a sequnatil version of the DDP program.
-- [ ] Create a module for the attacking gradients.
+- [x] Create a module for the attacking gradients.
-- [ ] Create a module for aggregating gradients algorithm (as placeholder for various aggregating rules for now).
+- [x] Create a module for aggregating gradients algorithm (as placeholder for various aggregating rules for now).
-- [ ] Create a Pytoch dataloader for a simple dataset.
+- [x] Create a Pytoch dataloader for a simple dataset.
-- [ ]
+- [x] Create a model.py file as a placehoder for various DNN models.

 <br>